 Abraham Lincoln’s Temperance Address was given to the Springfield Washington Temperance Society in 1842.
 Read the full speech text here, or print out the page to save it for later.

-Abraham Lincoln’s Cooper Union Address was given at the Cooper Union in Manhattan, New York, on February 27, 1860.
+Abraham Lincoln’s Lyceum Address took place before the Young Men’s Lyceum of Springfield, Illinois in 1838.
 Read the full speech text here, or print out the page to save it for later.

 The following Abraham Lincoln speeches represent a timespan of 27 years, during which Lincoln went from a relative unknown in Springfield, Illinois, to President of the United States.